opendnssec/SoftHSMv2/OSX-NOTES.md

 ## Configuring the build

+Start by installing autoconf in the source directory by executing the autogen.sh script.

+	$ sh ./autogen.sh

+If all went well a configure script should have been generated.
 To find out the options available for building issue the following command:

 	$ ./configure --help

-In the example below I will enable the optional objectstore database backend.
+In the example below I will enable the optional token object store database backend.

-The idea behind storing token objects in a database is that it has advantages when a large number (> 100K) of keys are stored in a token.
-A database allows for selectively querying and loading in only a subset of the keys into memory.
-The file based storage backend reads in the complete contents of the token.

-Also because the database is only a single file, we should not hit any system limitations w.r.t. the number of files that can be stored in a file system.

-	$ sh ./autogen.sh
 	$ ./configure --with-objectstore-backend-db --with-openssl=/usr/local/opt/openssl --with-sqlite3=/usr/local/opt/sqlite

 Now if for some reason the compilers are not found, do the following at the command line.